 History Along the Highlands Trail in Pennsylvania

 Many notable historic features of national and state significance found along the planned route of the Pennsylvania Highlands Trail Network (PHTN) illustrate how humans have settled this rich region over the past 12,000 years.

 Pennsylvania Highlands history revolves around the four major rivers in the region: The Delaware River and its two largest tributaries: the Lehigh and Schuylkill Rivers; and the Susquehanna River.
 In the past, these rivers supported transporation and industry, and were essential to the establishment of the historic towns and cites, or Highlands Hubs, along the Pennsylvania Highlands Trail Network.

-The historic feature that shines in this part of the Highlands is the Delaware and Lehigh National Heritage Corridor.
+The historic feature that shines in this part of the Pennsylvania Highlands is the Delaware and Lehigh National Heritage Corridor.
 The D&L Trail follows the towpath of the Delaware Canal and the Lehigh Canal for most of its 165 mile length.
 The importance of this and other early canal systems is beautifully interpreted at the National Canal Museum, which is located in Hugh Moore Park in the City of Easton.